Students have three billing options for services and supplies provided at University Health Services:

 Other Important Billing Information

-Lab Billing: If you receive lab services you from one of our reference labs (e.g., we send your lab specimens to an outside lab partner for processing), you will receive a bill directly from them.
+Lab Billing: If you receive lab services from one of our reference labs (e.g., we send your lab specimens to an outside lab partner for processing), you will receive a bill directly from them.
 They will mail bills to the address we provide them.
-It is important that you update your contact information with the University Health Center so that we are providing the most accurate information to our partner labs.
+It is important that you update your contact information with University Health Services so that we are providing the most accurate information to our partner labs.
 If you opt to "Pay Today" you can bypass this direct billing.

 Oregon Contraceptive Care (CCare): In order to utilize CCare, the student must: